tlog-dev/tlog/README.md

     return res, nil
 }
 ```
 Traces may be used as metrics either.
-Analyzing time of messages you can measure how much each function elapsed, how much time has passed since one message to another.
+Analyzing timestamps of messages you can measure how much time has passed since one message to another.

 **Important thing you should remember: `context.Context Values` are not passed through the network (`http.Request.WithContext` for example).
 You must pass `Span.ID` manually.
 Should not be hard, there are helpers.**

 Analysing and visualising tool is going to be later.

-Trace also can be used as `EventLog` (similar to https://godoc.org/golang.org/x/net/trace#EventLog)
+Trace can also be used as [net/trace.EventLog](https://godoc.org/golang.org/x/net/trace#EventLog).

+There is example middleware for [gin](ext/tlgin/gin.go) to extract `Span.ID` and spawn new `Span`

 # Tracer + Logger

 The best part is that you don't need to pass the same useful information to logs and to traces like when you use two separate systems, it's done for you!

 ```golang
 tr := tlog.Start()
 defer tr.Finish()